 - Offset What You Can’t Reduce

 - To reach Net Zero Carbon, offsets are often necessary.
-Whether through Renewable Energy Certificates (RECs) or Carbon Offsets, your project(s) may need to purchase the amount of carbon it is unable to reduce. (note that RECs include sources of Renewable electricity generations, while Carbon Offsets are projects that avoid or reduce greenhouse gas emissions).
+Through Carbon Offsets, your project(s) may need to purchase the amount of carbon it is unable to reduce.
+(Note: Carbon Offsets are projects that avoid or reduce greenhouse gas emissions).

 - Promote Your Progress!